Farm Robots

 Terrain: mostly solid rock

 The following images are thumbnails.
 If you click on them a larger image will open up and the picture will take up most of your screen.
 Again these are medium qualifty jpegs.
-If you ask nicely I may be able to provide a higher quality image.
+Higher quality images can be purchased directly from me via paypal using my email address tjfidler@telus.net And many of these photos can be found for sale on Cafepress through the Calendar link and Photo CD link.

 A few people have already asked me about "What is that pink stuff on the rocks in some of the pictures?"
 Well, they're usually Pink Rock Crust (aka Encrusting Coralline Algae) or in some cases might even be Encrusting Hydrocorals.
 They're eaten by a variety of animals - apparently as a good source of calcium.